fabri1983/java2proto2grpc/README.md

 - Provides two gRPC examples: *Helloworld* and *LoginService*.
 - Provides non secured and TLS-secured grpc server and client.
 - Use async grpc calls by *ListenableFuture*.
+- Use of java compiler *-parameter* option to expose parameters name in signature definition, so we can get the real parameter name and so improve the *.proto* file readablity.

 Usage: